Sgitario/sgitario.github.io/_posts/2022-06-23-deploy-to-maven-central-from-github-actions.md

 As we're going to be pushing artifacts to the OSSRH repository, we first need to request access.
 To do so, you need to signup to [the OSSRH JIRA site](https://issues.sonatype.org/) and then create a ticket to request permission to publish your project.
 You can use [this ticket](https://issues.sonatype.org/browse/OSSRH-81782) as an example.

-**IMPORTANT:** The group-id should follow Maven naming conventions and be the reverse of a domain you own.
+**IMPORTANT:** The group-id must follow Maven naming conventions and be the reverse of a domain you own.
 For projects hosted on GitHub, it can start with com.github or io.github.

 ### 2. Prepare your Maven configuration